 - Including the Passport and Term Type fields in the CSAW file upload are strongly encouraged to ensure timely accurate reporting. - Winter term fields are not required for Semester institutions. - The SchoolCode field is an optional field.
-It may be completed or left blank. - The WCG AwardAmount fields may be left blank if the student is not enrolled for that term. - All Enrollment Status and Boolean data type (yes/no) fields are not case-sensitive.
+It may be completed or left blank. - The WCG and CBS AwardAmount fields may be left blank if the student is not enrolled for that term. - All Enrollment Status and Boolean data type (yes/no) fields are not case-sensitive. - The WcgApprenticeship fields are not required at this time and should be left blank.